B.F. Day Introduction

 Field Day

-End of year celebration with field games, all family and volunteer BBQ, and lots of fun, run by our wonderful P.E. teacher.
-(Who – Students and parents; When – End of school year)
+End of year celebration with field games, all family and volunteer BBQ, and lots of fun.
+Organized and led by Mr. D, our wonderful P.E. teacher.
+(Who – Students & families; When – End of school year)

 Village Day

 One day close to the end of the school year, BF Day turns into a microeconomy.
 Each classroom creates crafts or experiences and sells goods or provides a service that can be purchased with BF Day Bucks. $1 USD = $5 Day Bucks.
 The kids are given a stipend each year and can put their BF Day bucks in a savings account to use year after year.
 This is a popular event with many alumni attending.
-(Who – Students and parents; When – end of the school year)
+(Who – Students & families; When – End of school year)

-Well-informed, engaged parents make a difference for student success in school and beyond.
+Well-informed, engaged parents, staff, and community members make a difference for student success in school and beyond.
 Research shows that family engagement in a child’s education increases student achievement, improves attendance, and reduces dropout rates.
 Joining the PTSA at BF Day is a great way to meet other parents, engage with staff and learn first-hand about the school’s needs, and pitch in on projects that are exciting to you that will help the school community.

-I am John Taylor and I am your school counselor!
-This will be my 9th year at B.F.
-Day and I describe the school counselor role as someone uniquely positioned to support three different subgroups of stakeholders: students, parents, and teachers.
-I am often the glue that holds all three together, all in hopes of supporting students and families through their elementary years at BF Day.
+The school counselor role is best described as someone uniquely positioned to support three different subgroups of stakeholders: students, parents, and teachers.
+The counselor is often the glue that holds all three together, all in hopes of supporting students and families through their elementary years at BF Day.
 B.F.
 Day Elementary believes that social-emotional learning skills are at the heart of academic growth, thriving relationships, and intentional decision-making.
 This focus can be seen in the generous support of the BF Day community.
 The community contributes the resources needed to make the school counselor profession a full-time one.
-The services that I provide can be separated into both direct and indirect services.
+The services that the counselor provides can be separated into both direct and indirect services.

 Direct Student Services